openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 See the **keypad** section above for a full discussion of configuration and use.

 Component numbering: For button and LED layouts and numbering, see the Lutron Integration Protocol Guide (rev. AA) p.110 (https://www.lutron.com/TechnicalDocumentLibrary/040249.pdf).
-If you are having problems determining which channels have been created for a given keypad model, click on the thing under Configuration/Things in the Paper UI, or run the command `things show <thingUID>` (e.g. `things show lutron:ttkeypad:radiora2:bedroomkeypad`) from the openHAB CLI to list the channels.
+If you are having problems determining which channels have been created for a given keypad model, select the appropriate ttkeypad thing under Settings/Things in the Administration UI and click on the Channels tab.
+You can also run the command `things show <thingUID>` (e.g. `things show lutron:ttkeypad:radiora2:bedroomkeypad`) from the openHAB CLI to list the channels.

 Supported settings for `model` parameter: T5RL, T10RL, T15RL, T5CRL, T10CRL, T15CRL, Generic (default)